 To be admitted to the program, students must first be accepted into the WSU Graduate School and have a cumulative GPA of 3.0 or higher.
 Minimum graduate school requirements include an earned bachelor’s and/or advanced graduate degree from an accredited college or university.

-If you are not currently enrolled at WSU, you must apply as a non-degree student through the WSU Graduate School online application.
-During the online application process, you will have an opportunity to select the PHL Certificate Program and to submit required documents.
+If you are not currently enrolled at WSU, you must apply as a non-degree student through the College of Graduate Programs and Honors Studies During the online application process, you will have an opportunity to select the PHL Certificate Program and to submit required documents.